 5 Drive time-Okay not advocating multi-tasking while driving by any means, Again, adding cues to existing routines, offers a greater chance for continued practice & success.
 When you park and get to your destination, or before you go.
 Even if you are in a hurry, pause, then breathe, the moment can have many benefits.
 Can even take on a meditative quality, now that’s the kind of multitasking I can endorse, body & mind benefits!

-6 TV time-or whatever routine you have at the end the day, book/reading time, meal prep, kids lunches,decompress time, etc. Hopefully you have the idea by now!
-I’d love to hear yours!
+6 TV time-or whatever routine you have at the end of the day, book/reading time, meal prep, kids lunches, decompress time (learn to relax), etc. Hopefully, you have the idea by now!
+I’d love to hear from you!

 Start with ONE, not all of these.
 This is a keep it simple blog, once one becomes a habit, move onto the next one, how long this takes is up to you.
 I’ll wager that you will start to feel so good that you accomplished something, you will move onto the next one in no time at all.
 What kind of stretches you do ultimately will depend on your body, your needs, your abilities.
 The ones I have mentioned are just suggestions.
 There are so many options, and you have to work where you are, start where you are.
 There are also MANY resources to find good stretches, on the internet, get a book at the library, or for individual attention & instruction, you can even book an appointment, to have someone show you all of these or new ones, with me or another staff member.
 Whatever path you choose, INVEST IN YOURSELF!
 It’s worth it!